Stefano Coletti: GP2 Series

 Coletti made his GP2 debut in 2009 at Valencia when he replaced Davide Valsecchi at Durango.
 He suffered a fraught first meeting in the series, receiving three drive-through penalties.
 In race one he received one for jumping the start and one for crossing the white line at the pit lane exit, before retiring from the race.
 In race two he stalled on the grid and was penalised for starting from the grid instead of the pitlane; he collided with Dani Clos before taking this penalty.
 In his third GP2 race, at the Circuit de Spa-Francorchamps, Coletti crashed heavily with two laps remaining causing the race to finish under safety car conditions.
 He escaped with compressed vertebrae and minor bruising, missing the following day's sprint race as his car's monocoque was written off by the impact.
 He also missed the Brands Hatch rounds of the F3 Euroseries due to his injury.
 He was due to return to GP2 at Monza having originally been passed fit, but pulled out due to recurring pain during Thursday scrutineering.

 Coletti returned to GP2 in 2011, driving for Trident Racing alongside Rodolfo González.
 In the Asia series, he scored a victory in the sprint race at Yas Marina on his way to fourth place in the drivers' standings.
 He also began the main series strongly, winning the sprint race of the first round of the championship, held at Istanbul Park.
 After winning the sprint race in Hungary, he crashed heavily during the feature race at Spa-Francorchamps and sustained two vertebral compression fractures, two years after sustaining a similar, but more minor injury.
 He missed the rest of the season as a result.
 His seat was taken by compatriot Stéphane Richelmi.

-His injury healed, Coletti returned to GP2 for the 2012 season with Scuderia Coloni, alongside Fabio Onidi, but after ten rounds of the championship, lying only 14th in the championship with one podium finish, he left the team by mutual consent.
+His injury healed, Coletti returned to GP2 for the 2012 season with Scuderia Coloni, alongside Fabio Onidi, but after ten rounds of the championship, lying only fourteenth in the championship with one podium finish, he left the team by mutual consent.
 He promptly joined the Rapax team for the final rounds of the championship, replacing Daniël de Jong.
-He finished in the points in three of the remaining four races, moving him above Rio Haryanto into a final championship position of 13th.
+He finished in the points in three of the remaining four races, moving him above Rio Haryanto into a final championship position of thirteenth.